-The term pollution usually refers to human activities that adversely affect the world around us.
-More often than not, it comes attached to other general terms related to the ecosystem, such as air pollution or ocean pollution, or to a human sense, such as noise pollution or light pollution.
+The types of pollution problems confronting people in the United States get described in general terms related to either the ecosystem, such as air pollution or ocean pollution, or to a human sense, such as noise pollution or light pollution.

-Scientists studying different types of pollution tend to focus on more specific environmental problems.
+Scientists studying these different types of pollution tend to focus on two separate but interrelated questions:

 |Air Pollution Issues